ajs-voices/once-upon-a-dream/scenes/033-christmas-eve-dinner.md

 Zack laughed, "He doesn't want you to know about the hickey's on his neck."

 I groaned.
 Zack could be so childhish sometimes.
 But Gram stuck her head out into the living room.
 "Dinner's ready.
-Wash up Alex."
+Wash up Zane."

 I stood up.
 "Yes, ma'am."

 My father looked at me with a curious eye and I grinned at him.
-There was little to say there were marks on my neck from my trist with Nox two days ago.
+There was little to say there were marks on my neck from my trist with Angel two days ago.
 If only my father knew the truth.